tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Crown of Ice

-When you roll a natural even hit with an attack that targets MD, deal +1d4 cold damage with that attack (champion: +2d4; epic: +2d8).
+When you roll a natural even hit with an attack that targets MD, deal +1d4 cold damage with that attack, +2d4 at champion tier, and +2d8 at epic tier.

 **Quirk:** Cold-hearted.